Maria of Baden-Sponheim

-Marie Jakobaea of Baden-Sponheim (25 June 1507 – 16 November 1580) was a German noblewoman and duchess consort of Bavaria.
+Maria Jakobäa of Baden-Sponheim (25 June 1507 – 16 November 1580) was a German noblewoman and duchess consort of Bavaria.

 Life

-Marie was the daughter of Philip I, Margrave of Baden (1479–1533) and Countess Elisabeth (1483–1522), daughter of Philip, Elector Palatine and princess Margarete von Bayern-Landshut.
+Maria was the daughter of Philip I, Margrave of Baden and Countess Elisabeth, daughter of Philip, Elector Palatine and princess Margarete von Bayern-Landshut.
 Her paternal grandparents were Christopher I, Margrave of Baden-Baden and Ottilie of Katzenelnbogen.

-On 5 October 1522 she married William IV, Duke of Bavaria (1493–1550), eldest son of Albert IV and his wife Kunigunde of Austria.
+On 5 October 1522 she married William IV, Duke of Bavaria, eldest son of Albert IV and his wife Kunigunde of Austria.
 They had four children: